oscarolsson94/security/inlämning3.md

             '<h2 class="prompt">' + question.prompt + '</h2>'
 ....
 ```
+This way, all the potentially harmful characters will be replaced with new characters, whom in turn cannot be inte

 Another way of protecting against this exploit, would be to replace the usage of `innerHtml`, and instead creating your elements with DOM methods together with `textContent`.
-This would look something like the following:
+In my opinion, this is a bit tedious as it requires a lot of boiler plate code.
+Solving it this way would look something like the following:

 ```